FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 excerpt_separator: "<!--more-->"
 ---

 The Grant Negotiation and Authorization Protocol, also known as GNAP, is currently being formulated in an IETF working group.
-This protocol will not be backward compatible with OAuth 2, yet it well worth paying attention to.
+This protocol will not be backward compatible with OAuth 2.
+However, since it is a new major auth standard and is currently in development, you should give it some attention.

 <!--more-->

-This protocol is in the early stages, but you can read the [draft I'm writing about here](https://www.ietf.org/archive/id/draft-ietf-gnap-core-protocol-02.html).
-(GNAP, for those who are wondering, should be pronounced 'g-nap', though there was [some discussion](https://mailarchive.ietf.org/arch/msg/txauth/91n-mXRW_hQWMl-0cGx1j6sxHHI/) on the mailing list about the topic.)
+GNAP in the discussion stage, but you can read the [draft I'm writing about here](https://www.ietf.org/archive/id/draft-ietf-gnap-core-protocol-02.html).
 According to the [working group charter](https://datatracker.ietf.org/wg/gnap/about/), this standard will be released in multiple parts beginning in the middle of 2021.
-Additionally, they very clearly call out that this is not going to be backwards compatible, but it is going to solve very similar problems as OAuth2 and OIDC:
+Additionally, they clearly state that GNAP will be backwards compatible with OAuth2 and OIDC, but it is going to solve similar problems:

 > This group is chartered to develop a fine-grained delegation protocol for authorization, API access, user identifiers, and identity assertions. ...
 Although the artifacts for this work are not intended or expected to be backwards-compatible with OAuth 2.0 or OpenID Connect, the group will attempt to simplify migrating from OAuth 2.0 and OpenID Connect to the new protocol where possible.

+## What's in a name?

-It's important to note that the authors of the specification don't call this next gen OAuth.
-That's what I refer to it.
-Names are confusing: others have called it OAuth3, and it grew out of TxAuth and Oauth.xyz.
+Despite the title of this post, the authors of the specification don't call the standard "next gen OAuth".
+That's how I refer to it.

+The names for this proposed standard are confusing.
+Others have called it OAuth3.
+The standard grew out of two competing efforts, called TxAuth and OAuth.xyz.

-However, the specification is properly called the Grant Negotiation and Authorization Protocol.
+However, the specification is properly termed the Grant Negotiation and Authorization Protocol, or GNAP.
+GNAP, for those who are wondering, should be pronounced 'g-nap', though there was [some discussion](https://mailarchive.ietf.org/arch/msg/txauth/91n-mXRW_hQWMl-0cGx1j6sxHHI/) on the mailing list about the topic.

 ## What's wrong with OAuth

 Why might you care, if you are happy using OAuth2 and OIDC for your standards based authentication needs?
 The core OAuth specification, good old [RFC 6749](https://tools.ietf.org/html/rfc6749), was released in 2012 and has some real strengths:

 * The spec is widely supported and deployed.
-* It can and has been extended to support novel uses, such as the device grant.
+* It can be, and has been, extended to support novel use cases, such as the device grant.
-* You can build a secure system with delegation of permissiones with no security PhD required.
+* By leveraging the work of the experts who wrote the RFC as well as commercial and open source tools, you can build a complicated, secure auth system without a security PhD.
-* It is far easier on clients than other similar protocols such as SAML.
+* OAuth2 is far easier for clients to implement than other protocols solving similar problems, such as SAML.

 But nothing is perfect.
-OAuth2 also has some flaws.
-Some of them include:
+OAuth2 also has some flaws, including:

-* It is tied tightly to redirects and the browser as a client.
+* The tight coupling of the auth process to redirects and a browser as the client.
-* It has archaic developer ergonomics, including plentiful use of form parameters.
+* Archaic developer ergonomics, including the use of form parameters.
-* Proof of possession is late to the game: there are several ways to limit tokens to clients that requested them ([DPOP](https://tools.ietf.org/html/draft-ietf-oauth-dpop-02), [MTLS](https://tools.ietf.org/html/rfc8705)), but most tokens are still bearer tokens, with all the risks.
+* There are several ways to limit tokens to the clients which requested them ([DPOP](https://tools.ietf.org/html/draft-ietf-oauth-dpop-02) and [MTLS](https://tools.ietf.org/html/rfc8705) are options; this is also known as "Proof of possession"), but these solutions are not widely deployed.
+Most OAuth systems issue bearer tokens, with the concomitant security risks.
-* Discovery of endpoints is slightly cumbersome.
-From the RFC: " The means through which the client obtains the location of the authorization endpoint are beyond the scope of this specification, but the location is typically provided in the service documentation."
+* Discovery of OAuth endpoints is cumbersome.
+From the RFC: "The means through which the client obtains the location of the authorization endpoint are beyond the scope of this specification, but the location is typically provided in the service documentation."
+Translation: developer, look it up.
+There is an [RFC to help with this](https://tools.ietf.org/html/rfc8414), though.
-* The mobile app experience is suboptimal.
-The BCP for mobile apps, [8252](https://tools.ietf.org/html/rfc8252), indicates that webviews should not be used: "This best current practice requires that native apps MUST NOT use embedded user-agents to perform authorization requests...".
+* The mobile app experience for OAuth2 is suboptimal.
+The Security Best Current Practices document for mobile apps, [RFC 8252](https://tools.ietf.org/html/rfc8252), indicates that webviews should not be used: "This best current practice requires that native apps MUST NOT use embedded user-agents to perform authorization requests...".
 This means that your beautiful native app has to open a system browser when it comes time to authenticate.
 Not the best user experience.

 A big issue with OAuth2 is complexity.
 Here are some of the RFCs that you may need to read as a user of OAuth:

 {% include _image.liquid src="/assets/img//blogs/gnap-oauth2-next-gen/oauth2-spec-pyramid.svg" alt="The pyramid of OAuth2 specifications" class="img-fluid" figure=false %}

-To be fair, [OAuth 2.1 is addressing some of these issues](/learn/expert-advice/oauth/differences-between-oauth-2-oauth-2-1/), but from my reading of the draft spec and discussion on the mailing list, GNAP aims to address them more fully.
+To be fair, [OAuth 2.1 is addressing some of these issues](/learn/expert-advice/oauth/differences-between-oauth-2-oauth-2-1/), but from my research, including reading the draft spec and reviewing discussion on the mailing list, GNAP aims to address them more fully.

+WIP

 ## Things that excite me about GNAP